codesecurely/codesecurely.github.io/_posts/2019-07-29-priv-esc-path.md

 # Privilege escalation

 This method may be used to escalate privileges if our user has write permission to a directory another user or even root executed binaries from.
 So if let's say root executes a perl script and we can't tamper with the script maybe we can tamper with the interpreter binary itself.
-If it's possible to replace the binary with eg. a bash script with commands to execute, they will execute as root and escalate the privileges this way.
+If it's possible to replace the binary with eg. a bash script with commands to execute, they will execute as root and escalate privileges this way.

 There may be a situation we don't even have to overwrite the binary, because if we put a malicious script named "perl" in a location that takes precedence in the PATH eg. */usr/local/sbin/perl* then it will be executed instead.
 Always look for writable locations during privilege escalation attempts.